AdobeDocs/mobile-services.it-IT/help/using/gs/metrics/metrics-reference.md

 # Mobile metrics and dimensions reference {#mobile-metrics-and-dimensions-reference}

-Queste informazioni sono utili per comprendere meglio le metriche e le dimensioni predefinite di Mobile.
+This information helps you understand more about the default mobile metrics and dimensions.

 >[!TIP]
 >
->Le autorizzazioni di dimensione e metrica impostate in Adobe Analytics si applicano a Mobile Services.
-Quando tentate di eseguire un rapporto senza le autorizzazioni corrette, si verifica un errore.
+>Le autorizzazioni relative a metriche e dimensioni impostate in Adobe Analytics si applicano a Mobile Services.
+When you try to run a report without the proper permissions, an error occurs.

 ## Metriche {#section_6704C815147D44AF96151D626BEB813C}